cjrequena/markdowns/docs/cheatsheets/1-aws/6-aws-ebs.md

 ### General Purpose SSD (gp2):

-- *Volume Size*: 1 GiB to 16 TiB
+- **Volume Size**: 1 GiB to 16 TiB

-- *Throughput*: 128 MiB/s per GiB of volume size, with a minimum of 100 MiB/s
+- **Throughput**: 128 MiB/s per GiB of volume size, with a minimum of 100 MiB/s

-- *IOPS*: 3 IOPS per GiB of volume size, with a minimum of 100 IOPS and a maximum of 16,000 IOPS
+- **IOPS**: 3 IOPS per GiB of volume size, with a minimum of 100 IOPS and a maximum of 16,000 IOPS

 ### Provisioned IOPS SSD (io2 and io1):

-- *Volume Size*: 4 GiB to 16 TiB

-- *Throughput*: 256 KiB/s per provisioned IOPS, with a minimum of 100 MiB/s

-- *IOPS*: Up to 64,000 IOPS (io2) or 32,000 IOPS (io1) per volume

-- *Max IOPS-to-Volume Size Ratio*: 500 IOPS per GiB (io2) or 50 IOPS per GiB (io1)

 Amazon Elastic Block Store (EBS) io classes, specifically io1 and io2, are designed for applications that require high levels of input/output operations per second (IOPS) and low-latency storage performance.
 Below is a detailed overview of the EBS io classes as of my last knowledge update in January 2022.
 Please verify the most up-to-date information in the AWS documentation, as offerings may have evolved since then.

+- **Volume Size**: 4 GiB to 16 TiB

+- **Throughput**: 256 KiB/s per provisioned IOPS, with a minimum of 100 MiB/s

+- **IOPS**: Up to 64,000 IOPS (io2) or 32,000 IOPS (io1) per volume

+- **Max IOPS-to-Volume Size Ratio**: 500 IOPS per GiB (io2) or 50 IOPS per GiB (io1)

 - **io1 (Provisioned IOPS SSD):**